| This

 weapons explosions.
 If no tablets available, you can topically (on the

-a similar protective effect.
-(WARNING: Iodine solutions are NEVER to be
+for a similar protective effect.
+(WARNING: Iodine solutions are NEVER

-ingested or swallowed.)
-For adults, paint 8 ml of a 2 percent tincture
+to be ingested or swallowed.)
+For adults, paint 8 ml of a 2 percent

-of Iodine on the abdomen or forearm each day, ideally at least 2 hours
+tincture of Iodine on the abdomen or forearm each day, ideally at least

-prior to possible exposure.
-For children 3 to 18, but under 150 pounds,
+2 hours prior to possible exposure.
+For children 3 to 18, but under

-only half that amount painted on daily, or 4 ml.
-For children under 3
+150 pounds, only half that amount painted on daily, or 4 ml.
+For children

-but older than a month, half again, or 2 ml.
-For newborns to 1 month old,
+under 3 but older than a month, half again, or 2 ml.
+For newborns to

-stronger than 2%, reduce the dosage accordingly.
-Absorption through the
+your iodine is stronger than 2%, reduce the dosage accordingly.
+Absorption

-skin is not as reliable a dosing method as using the tablets, but tests
+through the skin is not as reliable a dosing method as using the tablets,

-show that it will still be very effective for most.
-Do not use if allergic
+but tests show that it will still be very effective for most.
+Do not

 • When you know that the time to take protective action is approaching,

-up and locked down, and head for the shelter.
-You should also check that
+sealed up and locked down, and head for the shelter.
+You should also

-you have near your shelter additional tools, crow bars, and car jacks
+check that you have near your shelter additional tools, crow bars, and

-for digging out later, if required.
-Also, any building supplies, tools,
+car jacks for digging out later, if required.
+Also, any building supplies,

-sheet plastic, staple guns, etc. for plugging any holes from damage.
-Your
+tools, sheet plastic, staple guns, etc. for plugging any holes from

-basement should already be very well sealed against fallout drifting inside.
+damage.
+Your basement should already be very well sealed against fallout

 in your shelter enough canned goods, can opener, and other non-perishable